ryantd42/NY-Legislative-Git/2023/S7395C-2023/bill.md

-  printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+  printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  in  relation to authorizing the assessor of the town of Ramapo, county of Rockland, to accept an application for a real  property  tax exemption from Sister Servants of Mary Immaculate Inc.